What are nootropics and do they work?

 Check out the rest of our ingredients here.

 Every ingredient counts when it comes to looking after your brain.
 We’ve done our research which means everything in our capsule has gone in for a reason.
 Working with experts, our capsule contains meaningful doses of high quality, plant-based ingredients—all of which are encased in omega 3 algae oil to ensure absorption in the gut.

-Having looked at what nootropics are, and whether even the best ones work, what can we say?
-Given the unregulated space, often overstated marketing claims, and opaque supply chain, there are better options.
 That’s one of the reasons that we developed the Smart Supplement—to provide an alternative to nootropics with the best, natural ingredients, that focuses on making a long-term change to nutritional health, rather than a quick fix.